Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Known-Issues.md

 # Known issues

-This page contains information on known about issues you may encounter while using HDRP.
+This page contains information on known about issues you may encounter while using the High Definition Render Pipeline (HDRP).
 Each entry describes the issue and then details the steps to follow in order to resolve the issue.

 ## Material array size